AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-file-compression.md

 >[!IMPORTANT]
 >
 >We currently don't support encryption and compression on the same inbound data file.
-You can select to either [encrypt](../../../integration/sending-audience-data/batch-data-transfer-explained/inbound-file-encryption.md) or compress your inbound files.
+You can choose to either [encrypt](../../../integration/sending-audience-data/batch-data-transfer-explained/inbound-file-encryption.md) or compress your inbound files.
+>
+> However, keep in mind that PGP encryption includes built-in compression.

 ## Amazon S3 Compression